 Sometimes, you read books that leave you basking in the afterglow.
 Enchiridion of Epictetus is one such book.
 This little book instilled in me a sense of enlightenment.
-If I were asked to review this book in one sentence, I would say that it packs a wallop.
+In other words, it packs a solid wallop.

 The book synthesizes the teachings of the Greek Stoic philosopher in byte-sized quotes.
 To know how this book came about and survived through twenty centuries, please read on.

 Epictetus was born to a female slave.
 A Roman royalty bought him as a slave when he was young and took him to Rome.
 But life was not easy.
 His master was cruel and wouldn’t spare a chance to vent his anger at him.
 One day, he beat Epictetus so severely that he was left to walk with a limp for life.

 A few years later, a Stoic philosopher Gaius Musonius Rufus took a special liking to him and decided to take Epictetus under his wings.
 It was the influence of Rufus that shaped Epictetus into a practitioner and not a mere teacher of Stoicism.

 After he had been banished from Rome, he returned to Nicopolis (Greece) to set up his own school.
 His reputation began to rise and students from far regions and Rome started landing at his school.